ikotler/pythonect/README.rst

 see the `LICENSE <https://github.com/ikotler/pythonect/blob/master/LICENSE>`_ file.
-Although the BSD License does not require you to share any modifications you make to the source code, you are very much encouraged and invited to contribute back your modifications to the community, preferably in a Github fork, of course.
+Although the BSD License does not require you to share any modifications you make to the source code, you are very much encouraged and invited to contribute back your modifications to the community, preferably in a GitHub fork, of course.